Celebrating Saint Patrick's Day is big news these days. Not only in Ireland but around the world.

 Without St. Patrick, would Ireland be riddled with snakes?

-Folklore dictates that St. Patrick evicted slimy reptiles from Ireland.
+Folklore says that St. Patrick evicted all reptiles from Ireland.
 That's why there are no snakes to be found on the island to this day!

 Some believe that the legend of the snake-banishing was developed to symbolise Saint Patrick removing pagan druids and heathen ways from Ireland.